mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 ---

-### 4. DNS Forward Lookup Zones Validated
+### 5. Validated Forward Lookup Zones

-DNS Manager was used to validate the forward lookup zones.
+DNS Manager was used to review the forward lookup zones.

 Confirmed zones included: